krisrandall/oz-ether-node/README.md

 * "... is not shared from OS X and is not known to Docker."
   *Your Docker > Preferences > File Sharing must include your current path*.

+* "... failed: port is already allocated."
+  *Your node is already active, use `docker ps` to get the NAME, and `docker kill NAME` to stop it*

 ## More Information